 Number of, content of and performance in academic courses beyond the minimum “a-g” requirements.

-First, “A-G” requirements defines the minimum academic qualifications, or set of courses, first year applicants must take during secondary school in order to be eligible for UC admissions.
+First, “A-G” requirements define the minimum academic qualifications, or set of courses, first year applicants must take during secondary school in order to be eligible for UC admissions.
 In seeking to understand the student’s academic qualifications for admissions and their interests, UC admissions officers review the courses a student chose to complete over and beyond the minimum A-G requirements.

 Students can craft an academic schedule which reflects their intellectual interests, especially when their academic performance, or grades, reflect an aptitude.
 Although applicants are only required to take two years of the same Language Other Than English (LOTE), some take four years of the same LOTE, to demonstrate their interest in languages and cultures.
 By contrast, other applicants, who are artistic, may complete more than the minimum required one year of Visual and Performing Arts courses.